chrismarget/certbot-asa/README.md

 Freshen up and install some packages we'll need:

-<pre>sudo yum -y update
+<pre><b>sudo yum -y update
-sudo yum -y install git openssl-perl</pre>
+sudo yum -y install git openssl-perl</b></pre>

 By default, python doesn't validate TLS certificates.
 Madness!
-Probably not necessary with the <code>requests</code> module, but I've still got some `urllib2` stuff knocking around in there.
+Probably not necessary with the <code>requests</code> module, but I've still got some <code>urllib2</code> stuff knocking around in there.
 Don't want to send credentials to a bad guy!

 <pre><b>sudo sed -i 's/^verify=.*$/verify=enable/' /etc/python/cert-verification.cfg</b></pre>

-Create pointers to the ASA management interfaces in /etc/hosts or use DNS.
+Create pointers to the ASA management interfaces in <code>/etc/hosts</code> or use DNS.
 These are the names we use for <i>management access</i>, so they must be different from the names for which we're getting certificates from Let's Encrypt.
+We'll get certificates for these names shortly.

 <pre><b>echo "192.168.100.11 my-asa-mgmt" | sudo tee -a /etc/hosts</b></pre>